shebson/react-static-site-template/README.md

 ### `yarn run lint`
 Runs eslint

-### `yarn run tdd`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](#running-tests) for more information.

-### `yarn run build`
+### `yarn run deploy`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder and uploads the build to S3.<br>
-It bundles React in production mode.
-It also crawls the app and generates static html snapshots that can be hosted on AWS.
+It bundles React in production mode, crawls the app and generates static html snapshots, and then uploads these to S3.

-The project does not currently include a deploy script, but I plan to add one to automate deploys.
+The script will prompt you to confirm changes before it applies them.

 ## Lint rules
 This project's lint rules are based on AirBNB's JavaScript style guide.
 We